 - ⅔ C Frozen Peas

-- 1 tsp Dry Sherry or sub Shaoxing wine (preferred), mirin or sake
+- 1 teaspoon Dry Sherry or sub Shaoxing wine (preferred), mirin or sake

 - 2 Scallions sliced, both green and white parts